benawad/dogehouse/README.md

 ## DogeHouse Desktop

-A desktop app built with electron is available for Windows and Mac
+A desktop app built with electron is available for Windows, Mac, and Linux

 Download links are in [the releases section](https://github.com/benawad/dogehouse/releases/latest)